DuPage County Salvation Army assistance programs.

 People who were impacted can be placed into a shelter or short term housing unit.
 They will be provided free food, meals, and water.
 Other disaster support includes limited financial aid, referrals, and advice on finding new housing (if needed).

-Some centers also offer, or know of, affordable or free Child Care Centers.
+There are the assistance programs above which can help youth in Dupage County, such as seasonal support, toys, or free educational supplies (among others).
+In addition, some Salvation Army centers also offer, or know of, affordable or free Child Care Centers.
 Many are also licensed by the Department of Children and Family Services, and they can generally provide services to children ages 6 weeks to 5 years of age in DuPage County.
 A sliding fee scale, or variable rate billing, is provided to insure low-income family participation in the child care program.
 If this resource does not work, find additional sources of daycare assistance.

 Some of the aid offered by the well trained staff of the Child Care Center includes developmentally appropriate activities addressing the nutritional, social, emotional, intellectual, and physical needs of the children in care.
 The Salvation Army will also work to ensure the child is well cared for, including fed and some basic medical care.